temenostech/temenos-platform-documentation/docfx_project/home/temenos-cloud-templates.md

 > To see what are the **Azure Prices and Cost of Resources**, please check <a href="https://azure.microsoft.com/en-gb/pricing/calculator/" target="_blank"><u>**here**</u></a>.

-However, the Temenos Development platform team also offer the ability to create customised Templates for clients.
+However, the Temenos Continuous Deployment Platform team also offer the ability to create customised Templates for clients.
 For more information, please contact **CloudPlatformSupport@temenos.com**.

 Furthermore, please find below the current templates catalogue.
 The standard configuration of each template can be explored by clicking the required template from the list.